If you suffer from January blues, you probably have a familiar feeling right night – here we go again.

 Adding a creative element to your wak is bound to lift your mood and give you incentive to keep getting out there.

-As a Freelance Copywriter living in Milton Keynes, I’m fortunate to have open countryside on my doorstep and I have to walk our Labrador every day.
+As a Freelance Copywriter living in Milton Keynes, I’m fortunate to have open countryside on my doorstep and I have to walk our Labrador every day, January blues or not.

 Walking is underrated in my opinion.
 It’s not a tough workout but it gets you moving and is a good start to your fitness regime if that’s what you’re into.
 For me, walking aided my recovery when I injured my ankle last year and I now walk approximately 5K every day.